Naked Came the Stranger

 Naked Came the Stranger is a 1969 novel written as a literary hoax poking fun at the American literary culture of its time.
-Though credited to "Penelope Ashe," it was in fact written by a group of twenty-four journalists led by Newsday columnist Mike McGrady.
+Though credited to "Penelope Ashe", it was written by a group of twenty-four journalists led by Newsday columnist Mike McGrady.

 McGrady's intention was to write a book that was both deliberately terrible and contained a lot of descriptions of sex, to illustrate the point that popular American literary culture had become mindlessly vulgar.
-The book fulfilled the authors' expectations and became a bestseller in 1969; they revealed the hoax later that year, further spurring the book's popularity.
+The book fulfilled the authors' expectations and became a bestseller in 1969.
+Later that year, they revealed the hoax, spurring the book's popularity.

 Hoax

 Mike McGrady was convinced that popular American literary culture had become so base—with the best-seller lists dominated by the likes of Harold Robbins and Jacqueline Susann—that any book could succeed if enough sex was thrown in.
 To test his theory, in 1966 McGrady recruited a team of Newsday colleagues (according to Andreas Schroder, nineteen men and five women) to collaborate on a sexually explicit novel with no literary or social value whatsoever.
-McGrady co-edited the project with Harvey Aronson, and among the other collaborators were well-known writers including 1965 Pulitzer Prize winner Gene Goltz, 1970 Pulitzer Prize winner Robert W. Greene, and journalist Marilyn Berger.
+McGrady co-edited the project with Harvey Aronson.
+Among the other collaborators were well-known writers including 1965 Pulitzer Prize winner Gene Goltz, 1970 Pulitzer Prize winner Robert W. Greene, and journalist Marilyn Berger.

 The group wrote the book as a deliberately inconsistent hodge-podge, with each chapter written by a different author.
-Some of the chapters had to be heavily edited, because they were originally too well written.
-The book was submitted for publication under the pseudonym "Penelope Ashe".
-(She was portrayed by Billie Young, McGrady's own sister-in-law, for photographs and meetings with publishers.)
+Some of the chapters had to be exactingly edited, because they were judged as originally too well written.

+The book was submitted for publication under the pseudonym "Penelope Ashe"; the fictional author was portrayed by McGrady's sister-in-law Billie Young for photographs and meetings with publishers.
+The back of the first print run's dust jacket features a black-and-white picture of a fully clothed Young with her pet Afghan Hound and the accompanying caption: "PENELOPE ASHE is a demure Long Island housewife...."

-The publisher, Lyle Stuart, was an independent publisher then known for controversial books, many with sexual content.
-According to Stuart, he had appropriated the cover photo (a kneeling nude woman with very long hair down her back, photographed from behind) from a Hungarian nudist magazine; the model and photographer later demanded and received payment.
+Lyle Stuart was an independent publisher then known for controversial books, many with sexual content.
+According to Stuart, he had appropriated the cover photo (a kneeling nude woman with very long hair down her back, photographed from behind) from a Hungarian nudist magazine.
+Both the model and photographer later demanded and received payment for their work.

 Synopsis

 Gillian and William Blake are the hosts of a popular New York City breakfast radio chat show, The Billy & Gilly Show, where they play the perfect couple.
 When Gillian finds out that her husband is having an affair, she decides to cheat on him with a variety of men from their Long Island neighborhood.
 Most of the book is taken up by vignettes describing Gilly's adventures with a variety of men, from a progressive rabbi to a mobster.

+The first chapter introduces the Blakes and the book's plot, with the thirteen subsequent ones titled and about the characters seduced by Gillian (actual writers in parentheses).